-- 2.193 Current levels of use suggest there may be opportunities to rationalise or repurpose some current pitches to create either pitch space for other sports or return solely to leisure / recreation use where the capacity provided by the pitch is replaced at a better quality site.
+- 2.200 Current levels of use suggest there may be opportunities to rationalise or repurpose some current pitches to create either pitch space for other sports or return solely to leisure / recreation use where the capacity provided by the pitch is replaced at a better quality site.
 However, this action would depend upon the balance of provision likely to be provided by 3G, the potential role of high quality multi-pitch hub sites and potential capacity it may release from grass pitches.
 This will be considered as the strategy is developed following consideration of the draft assessment report by the PPS Steering Group.
-There are also a number of pitches which are no longer used but which could play a role in future supply, depending on the solution developed for the strategy. - 2.194 Projections indicate that there could be an additional 110 teams across all age groups generated from latent, displaced, unmet and aspirational demand by 2021 (although 6 of these will be demand for small sided games).
-Translating this to demand for grass pitches for matches only (i.e. assuming that training would be held on an AGP), capacity provided by 16.5 standard quality or 14 good quality pitches would be required.
-This is without any of this demand being accommodated on 3G full size pitches. - 2.195 Projecting demand forward from growth in teams, and also assuming use of spare capacity on secure pitches and seeking to move play at unsecure sites to secure sites, this figure changes to an equivalent of an additional 12.5 full size pitches needed by 2021 to accommodate growth in team numbers in the Borough.
-Again, this figure is for match play only and does not take account of the potential provision that 3Gs could provide. - 2.196 There are a number of sites for additional new grass pitches in the pipeline and as identified earlier in the assessment, these could provide capacity of up to 5+ full size grass pitch equivalents or 15+ match equivalents if pitches are provided to a "good" quality (based on indications of provision at Tadpole Farm, Tadpole School, St Luke's School (former Headlands School site) and Holy Cross Catholic School).
-These figures for supply and demand on grass pitches will need to be considered alongside the 3G scenario 2b and its delivery.
+There are also a number of pitches which are no longer used but which could play a role in future supply, depending on the solution developed for the strategy. - 2.201 Projections indicate that there could be an additional 161 teams across all age groups generated from latent, displaced, unmet and aspirational demand by 2026 (although 11 of these will be demand for small sided games).
+Translating this to demand for grass pitches for matches only (i.e. assuming that training would be held on an AGP), capacity provided by 28.5 standard quality or 21 good quality pitches would be required.
+This is without any of this demand being accommodated on 3G full size pitches. - 2.202 Projecting demand forward from growth in teams, and also assuming use of spare capacity on secure pitches and seeking to move play at unsecure sites to secure sites, this figure changes to an equivalent of an additional 18.5 full size pitches needed by 2026 to accommodate growth in team numbers in the Borough.
+Again, this figure is for match play only and does not take account of the potential provision that 3Gs could provide. - 2.203 There are a number of sites for additional new grass pitches in the pipeline and as identified earlier in the assessment, these could provide capacity by 2021 of up to c.5 full size grass pitch equivalents or c.15+ match equivalents if pitches are provided to a "good" quality (based on indications of provision at Tadpole Farm, Tadpole Schools, St Luke's School (former Headlands School site) and Holy Cross Catholic School).
+Between 2022 and 2026, there are further potential implications for supply of pitches with additional grass pitches being sought at the strategic allocations at Wichelstowe, New Eastern Villages and Kingsdown (explored below).
+These figures for supply and demand on grass pitches will need to be considered alongside the 3G scenario 2b and its delivery and possible changes to security of community use if and as pitches are transferred to parish council control.